Painting New York Climate Week Orange

 The Orange Proof of Concept

 We are committed to sourcing Catalytic Capital for Financial Innovation and to resourcing Orange-aligned use of proceeds in tangible innovations which include over US$300 million structured to date and over US$1 billion committed in Japan, Indonesia, the US, and other markets.
+At NYCW, we showcased 5 sustainable finance milestones accomplished by the Impact Investment Exchange (IIX) in 2025 and turned them into a blueprint for capital market practitioners to pick up and run with.

-IIX has co-established the Australian impact-linked credit guarantee (OGA), and re-defined the role of CDFIs (Community Development Financial Institutions) with setting up an Enterprise Community Loan Fund designed to support low income BIPOC entrepreneurs in the US.
+In 2024/5, (i) IIX issued the 7th edition of the Women’s Livelihood Bond Series™ smart blended finance structure for impact, (ii) co-led the first Orange Sukuk bond issuance out of Indonesia and (iii) stewarded Japan's first corporate Orange Framework SPO review. (iv) IIX co-established the Australian impact-linked credit guarantee (OGA), and (v) re-defined the role of CDFIs (Community Development Financial Institutions) with setting up an Enterprise Community Loan Fund designed to support low income BIPOC entrepreneurs in the US.

-The Impact Investment Exchange’s Call to Action: Orange Seal™ Certification
+Call to Action: Orange Seal™ Certification

 Next